floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_snapshots.md

 ---
-title: Snapshot, Restore
+title: Snapshot and restore
-html_title: Snapshot Restore
+html_title: Authorization for snapshot and restore in Search Guard
 permalink: snapshot-restore
 category: authorization-advanced
 order: 1000